hernangarcia/ha-on-amazon-ec2/README.md

 *   Created an Application Load Balancer
 *   Created an Amazon EC2 Auto Scaling group
 *   Updated security groups to enforce a three-tier architecture

+---
+© 2020 Amazon Web Services, Inc. and its affiliates.
+All rights reserved.
+This work may not be reproduced or redistributed, in whole or in part, without prior written permission from Amazon Web Services, Inc. Commercial copying, lending, or selling is prohibited.